nbdy/carpi/docs/Modules.md

 ```
 After you created a module, just add it to the root CMakeLists.txt via 'add_submodule(modules/{YOUR_MODULE})'<br>
 Then just add your code to your new module.
+After you have finished coding your module, [here is some more information about carpi's modularity](https://github.com/smthnspcl/carpi/blob/qt/docs/Modularity.md)